 It’s sadly not the first time I have met travellers like them.
 It always bums me out.

 It’s like they didn’t know any of the important things to know about Bolivia before they decided to travel there.

 When it comes to adventure travel, sometimes the most unique, interesting, need-to-write-home-about sights can take a little effort to get to.
 You might not be enjoying 5-star comfort all the time, but that’s not what it’s about.

 Above: stunning lagoons, entirely ruined by the nightmare of instant coffee.

-Just getting back to the two women on my tour, it seemed they would have been much happier just renting a villa on the coast of Italy or sipping cocktails on a beach in Thailand.
+For example, the two women on my tour probably would have been much happier just renting a villa on the coast of Italy or sipping cocktails on a beach in Thailand.
 If you want comfort, then maybe Bolivia—one of the poorest countries in the world—should not be your first choice.

 The point is not that backpackers are hardcore and those wanting comfort are being silly.
 It’s fine to want luxury, and I have been on more comfortable holidays myself.
 The point is that if you are going some place a little more adventurous, you should know what to expect.

 I feel like backpacking is for anyone willing to go just a little bit back to basics.
 But I also say that even though we are clearly not in the pioneering days of adventure travel anymore.
 You can backpack with relative ease even in relatively undeveloped countries.